 The area has also quite a number of clay/brickworks lakes, some of which are used for formal swimming and other water activities, and mostly swimming is forbidden.
 These lakes are very clean, with clear blue water, because clay does not form silt in the same way as other soils.
 I’ve written more about Swimming in Clay lakes and the issues.

 I swam in one with organised sessions which is very accessible and reasonably priced, with its own lively community.
 The others were places where swimming is warned against or forbidden, but could be done safely with some straightforward signage and ideally some education.

-Although there are beaches on some of them, they quickly drop to deep water, so are not suitable for non swimmers or weak swimmers unless someone is holding onto them, no inflatables, as they could be washed out, no swimming far away from the shore if not used to cool water, and keep away from any powerboats and keep out of areas they might operate (observe, or look for buoys or markers).
+Although there are beaches on some lakes, they quickly drop to deep water, so are not suitable for non swimmers or weak swimmers unless someone is holding onto them, no inflatables, as they could be washed out, no swimming far away from the shore if not used to cool water, and keep away from any powerboats and keep out of areas they might operate (observe, or look for buoys or markers).

 Some river spots also had warnings, but these did not give any helpful information for those that choose to make their own assessment and swim there.

 Each could be safely swum by following simple guidance like the Outdoor Swimming Society’s 10 tips, with the addition of local knowledge.

 Giving people advice to mitigate the (very real) risks of outdoor swimming is a much more constructive response than telling people not to without any explanation.
 Even a tragic loss of life or near miss does not mean that the place itself is especially dangerous: it means that there is very likely to be a need for advice about the specific local risks as well as any general risks.
 If people don’t get the opportunity to swim then they will never be able to learn how to do so safely, as I argue in my article on swimming safely on this website.